 Methods

 The matching-adjusted indirect comparison (MAIC) method, as proposed by Signorovitch and colleagues,7,8 was used to compare individual patient data from XANTUS with the reported results of ROCKET AF.
-8 Individual patient data from XANTUS were re-weighted to match the proportion of selected baseline characteristics reported for ROCKET AF.
+The MAIC method is a recently described statistical method that utilizes individual patient data to allow for more reliable comparisons between treatments in separate studies compared with other indirect comparison methods based only on published aggregate data; this is because the use of individual patient data allows for greater adjustment for observed cross-trial differences, such as resolving differences in key baseline characteristics or outcome definitions.8 Individual patient data from XANTUS were re-weighted to match the proportion of selected baseline characteristics reported for ROCKET AF.
 By using these ‘balancing weights’, adjusted incidence rates for the outcomes in XANTUS were obtained and compared with the reported outcomes from ROCKET AF.
-For XANTUS, analyses were based on the safety analysis set, which included patients who had taken at least one dose of rivaroxaban during the observation period For ROCKET AF, analyses were based on the safety population in the rivaroxaban arm, with outcomes assessed while on treatment (up to 2 days after the last dose).
+For XANTUS, analyses were based on the safety analysis set, which included patients who had taken at least one dose of rivaroxaban during the observation period, and outcomes were considered treatment-emergent if they occurred from the day of the first dose of rivaroxaban and up to 2 days after the last dose of rivaroxaban in the event of permanent discontinuation.
+For ROCKET AF, analyses were based on the safety population in the rivaroxaban arm, with outcomes assessed while on treatment (up to 2 days after the last dose).
 CHADS2 score and gender were selected as relevant variables for adjustment, as these encompass most of the relevant risk factors for stroke whilst also including a large enough number of patients to enable a meaningful analysis.
+Adjustment based on CHA2DS2-VASc score was not possible because these data were unavailable for the ROCKET AF population.
 The outcome of vascular death was originally reported in ROCKET AF and defined as death due to cardiovascular causes and/or extra-/intracranial bleeding; these outcomes were reported separately in XANTUS and were therefore combined in the current analysis to determine the equivalent rates of vascular death in XANTUS.

 To conduct the analysis, the following steps were performed.
 Because ROCKET AF excluded individuals with a CHADS2 score of 0 or 1, these patients were also excluded from the XANTUS study population before calculation of the balancing weights.
 The remaining 4020 patients in XANTUS were re-weighted to adjust for CHADS2 score (categories 2, 3 and 4–6) and gender differences.
-To judge the impact of this re-weighting on the sample size, an effective sample size was computed.7 The ratio of the adjusted incidence rate in XANTUS (per 100 patient-years) and the observed rate in ROCKET AF (‘MAIC ratio’) was used as a relative effect estimate.
+To judge the impact of this re-weighting on the sample size, an effective sample size was computed.7 The ratio of the adjusted incidence rate in XANTUS (per 100 patient-years) and the observed rate in ROCKET AF (‘MAIC ratio’ or ‘incidence rate ratio’) was used as a relative effect estimate.
+If the MAIC ratio is close to 1, this supports the assumption that rivaroxaban behaves similarly in both XANTUS and ROCKET AF if population differences are taken into account.

 Sensitivity analyses